 Regis College is accredited by the New England Association of Schools and Colleges.
 Membership in one of the six regional accrediting associations in the United States indicates that the school or college has been carefully evaluated and found to meet standards agreed upon by qualified educators.
-The Nursing Department is accredited by the National League for Nursing Accrediting Commission* and have been approved by the Massachusetts Board of Registration in Nursing.
+The Nursing Department is accredited by the Accreditation Commission for Education in Nursing* and has been approved by the Massachusetts Board of Registration in Nursing.

 3343 Peachtree Road NE, Suite 850

 The Nursing Department at Regis College offers a wide variety of health-care settings in which students may obtain enriching clinical experiences, appropriate for their educational and professional goals.
 Students are placed in acute, subacute, and long-term care facilities, nurse-managed clinics in homeless shelters, elementary and secondary schools, and elderly and low income housing in both urban and suburban settings.

 Boston Medical Center, Brigham and Women’s Hospital, Cambridge Hospital, Children’s Hospital, Community Health Agencies, Lahey Clinic, Massachusetts General Hospital, McLean Hospital, MetroWest Medical Center, Tufts Medical Center, New England Sinai Center, St. Elizabeth’s Hospital, University of Massachusetts Medical Center

 In 1998, Regis College and Emmanuel College held the first induction ceremony of the Pi Epsilon at-large chapter of Sigma Theta Tau, international nursing honor society.
 This organization recognizes superior achievement and leadership qualities and fosters high professional standards, creativity, and commitment to the ideals and purposes of the nursing profession.

 All undergraduate nurses are members of this organization.
 The Undergraduate Student Nurses Association is an approved chapter of the National Student Nurses Association.